ucsb-csw8/w23-project/step01.md

 Each of these is explained below.

+You need to be running your code in an IDE (IDLE or another program) - they will warn you each time you run it if your code contains syntax errors.
+Code that contains syntax errors might get a 0 for the entire autograded portion, so make sure to **run your code** before submitting it (see [more info about it](#reqs)).

 **Important**: The files need to be in the _same folder_ on your computer.
 The import statements in your code will not work correctly, if the files are in different locations on your hard drive.

 **File 1 - all your functions**
 Create a file called **`functions.py`** in which you will assemble all the relevant functions.

-You do not need to use `if __name__ == 'main'` in this files, because we can import your functions as shown below.
+You do not need to use `if __name__ == 'main'` in this file, because we can import your functions as shown below.

-Again, all this project's functions will need to be implemented and added to this file.
+Again, **all** relevant functions for this project will need to be implemented and added to this file.

 **File 2 - the main program**